JustinAngara/JustinAngara/README.md

 Software Developer | Double major in Computer Science and Economics Student @ University of Wisconsin-Madison
 -------------------

 I've been coding since I was 13 with Java and self-studied for a year.
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.
 I'm a graduate from a coding boot camp, a former AP Computer Science teacher assistant, a code club captain, and an intern at a tech start-up.
 Some background knowledge: I was a competitor for multiple hackathons, attended a front-end developer course at Elgin Community College, took some classes on back-end development at UC Berkeley Extension & UCLA Extension, and am a math & computer science tutor.
-Now I work at a different startup, still working on coding projects, and exploring different avenues.
+Now I work at a different startup, contracting for a telecom industryclient, still working on coding projects, and exploring different avenues.

 * 🌍  I'm based in Illinois
 * ✉️  You can contact me at [justin.angara@gmail.com](mailto:justin.angara@gmail.com)